Set Up SSH Keys on Ubuntu 20.04

 Summary

-SSH connection ensures that the command typed in the terminal is sent to the remote server via an encrypted channel.
+An SSH key is a secure and efficient way to authenticate and connect to a remote server, such as during an ubuntu server ssh setup.
+It ensures that commands typed in the terminal are sent securely via an encrypted channel.
 With SSH, you can run commands on remote machines, create tunnels, forward ports, etc. It supports authentication mechanisms such as password and public-key-based.